 Computer Science Track

 Note: The credit for the above courses equals the allowed 8 course units per academic year.
-Students must fulfill the major requirements for Chemistry, Computer Science, ETS, Mathematics, or Physics, or choose a self- designed liberal arts/engineering major.
+Students must fulfill the major requirements for Chemistry, Computer Science, Economics, ES, Mathematics, or Physics, or choose a self- designed liberal arts/engineering major.
 See the 3/2 Engineering Committee to discuss the latter.
-It is impossible to complete most other majors without spending an additional year at Clark.
 Some majors, (Chemistry, Computer Science, and Physics) require you to take summer courses or to take five courses during the academic year to complete the requirements on time.

 1st Year Courses

 |Csci||120/121||Computer Science I and II||2||FA|

 |Math||124/125||Honors Calculus I and II||2|

 |Phys||121||Intro Physics II (with calculus)||1|

 |Engl||20||Intro to Literary Analysis||1||VE|

 |Elective||--||Historical perspective (a)||1||HP|